Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: dramatic coastal scenery, quieter beaches, Esterel mountain views

-Compared with nearby Cannes, Théoule feels quieter and more residential, making it an excellent choice if you’re looking for a slower coastal outing or a relaxed beach stop between larger destinations.
+Compared with nearby Cannes, Théoule-sur-Mer feels more natural.
+If you’re looking for a slower coastal outing or a beach-adjacent hike between larger destinations, this is your spot.

-Because trains continue directly onward to Cannes and Saint-Raphaël, Théoule-sur-Mer also works as part of a multi-stop westbound French Riviera by train day trip.
+Because trains continue directly onward to Cannes and Saint-Raphaël from here, Théoule-sur-Mer works as part of a multi-stop westbound train journey.

 Train time: about 30–35 minutes